 The status of the gut microbiota has been linked to metabolic syndrome.
 Changing the diet by including the 5-Step plan below will help enormously according to research.

 Gut microbes and their genetics affect energy balance, brain development, and cognitive function.

 Disturbing the microbiota with antibiotics and junk food additives can lead to disease, including infections that become resistant to an antibiotic.

 Massive investment has and is continuing to go into research about microbial populations in the body and their genetics, exploring links with health and disease.
 Most of the microorganisms living in humans are found in the gastrointestinal system, and this is also where most discoveries are being made.

 Poop Analysis and Transplanting.

 Recent developments include further confirmation of inserting a new strain into an existing microbiota using nutrient availability without affecting the overall balance and function of the microbiome.
 This opens the potential for probiotic treatments and new methods of analyzing the makeup of the gut microbiota by using poop.

 Why not have your “poop” analysed to evaluate the condition of your microbiome.
 The gut microbiota is fast becoming a cornerstone of preventive medicine.

 How to balance and strengthen your GUT.

 I picked up this stewed cinnamon apple recipe in a seminar and have found it to be incredibly helpful in bringing down my inflammation and offering healing effects to the gut.
 H pylori and other bad bugs caused inflammation and immune responses in my stomach and intestine, which is what prompted my pain, burning, and even constipation and diarrhoea.
 You can modulate your immune system and reduce inflammation using the 5-points below.

 Diversity makes the microbiome stronger.
 Personalise your diet according to how you feel a few hours after eating any food.
 One size does not fit all.
-I grow my own veggies in pots, join me by getting your hands dirty with soil – its good for your microbiome strengthening.
+I grow microgreens and my own veggies in pots, join me by getting your hands dirty with soil – it is good for your microbiome strengthening.

 The combination of apple and cinnamon can work wonders.